TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-conclusion.md

 If you want to shower indefinitely, treat it like an electric shower.
 A 9kW electric shower will have a 4L/min flow rate in cold weather.
 If we do the same, we get 12 minutes of stored hot water.
 Plenty of time for the heat pump to fire up.

 Finally, there's no need to wait for the heat pump to notice that hot water is being drawn off.
-Push the hot water boost button and go and get in the shower.
+Push the hot water boost button in the myVaillant app and get in the shower.
 The DHW cycle starts immediately and the heat pump will be up and running by the time you start the shower, hitting full power 5 minutes later.

 # Boost Shower